The Palin money shot

 Deep in the souqs, probably lost again

-and confidence and the locals seemed to read this and backed off looking for the next new arrivals and actually became much more welcoming and jovial.
+the locals seemed to read this and backed off looking for the next new arrivals and actually became much more welcoming and jovial.
 The Moroccans are a deeply religious people, so most are just trying to make a living and not trying to fleece or rob you - and it appears the more trusting and interested in them you are, the more welcoming they are in return.

 We end a lovely first day with a terribly, terribly middle class evening with 2 trainee surgeons (plastics and orthopaedics) in one of Marrakesh’s trendy but expensive restaurants overlooking the storks that nest in the walls of the medina.....me and the wife are on honeymoon after all.

 By the time we are preparing to leave Marrakesh the locals seem much more accepting of our visit, all except one menacingly ugly kid